Civil Rights Movement Timeline

 In Loving v.
 Virginia, the Supreme Court rules that prohibiting interracial marriage is unconstitutional.
 Sixteen states that still banned interracial marriage at the time are forced to revise their laws.

 (Memphis, Tenn.)
 Martin Luther King, at age 39, is shot as he stands on the balcony outside his hotel room.
 Escaped convict and committed racist James Earl Ray is convicted of the crime.
+The death sparks a series of protests and outbreaks of violence in American cities.
+James Earl Ray died in prison on April 23, 1998.

 President Johnson signs the Civil Rights Act of 1968, prohibiting discrimination in the sale, rental, and financing of housing.
+Also referred to as the Fair Housing Act, the legislation was passed in the wake of the assassination of civil rights leader Martin Luther Jr.

 The Supreme Court, in Swann v.
 Charlotte-Mecklenburg Board of Education, upholds busing as a legitimate means for achieving integration of public schools.
 Although largely unwelcome (and sometimes violently opposed) in local school districts, court-ordered busing plans in cities such as Charlotte, Boston, and Denver continue until the late 1990s.